seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **VENTIDIUS**
 Now, darting Parthia, art thou struck; and now
-Pleased fortune does of Marcus Crassus’ death
+Pleased fortune does of Marcus Crassus' death
 Make me revenger.
-Bear the king’s son’s body
+Bear the king's son's body
 Before our army.
 Thy Pacorus, Orodes,
 Pays this for Marcus Crassus.